 FLAMMABILITY:- The characteristics of a material which pertain to its relative ease of ignition & relative ability to sustain combustion.

-MASS PER UNIT AREA:- It can be define as the mass in gram of one square metre of fabric.
+MASS PER UNIT AREA:- It can be defined as the mass in gram of one square metre of fabric.

 THREADS COUNT:- It can be defined as the number of threads in per unit length of fabric.